Cervical Cancer Screening

 • People living with renal failure and require dialysis

-Follow up on positive HPV tests / abnormal Paps
+Follow up on positive HPV tests / abnormal Paps.

 Laboratories send results of cervical cytology and reminders for overdue follow-ups to primary care providers.